 - How We Got Here: "Does April the 3rd mean anything to you?"
 The story apparently begins in the eleventh chapter, after Jacket has been hospitalized with a gunshot wound to the head..

 - Human Sacrifice: One of these is being performed in the center of the first bonus mission.

 - Informed Ability: The Biker is apparently some sort of DJ or musician, or at least dabbles in music judging by the keytar and turntables in his apartment.

-- I See Dead People: Following the battle with the biker, the hitman's version of events becomes increasingly distorted, with zombies of the men he's killed beginning to show up around his home and in public.
+- I See Dead People: Following the battle with the biker, Jacket's version of events becomes increasingly distorted, with zombies of the men he's killed beginning to show up around his home and in public.

-- Improbable Weapon User: The hitman's arsenal include lead pipes, crowbars, glass bottles, beer cans, and pans of boiling hot water.
+- Improbable Weapon User: Jacket's arsenal includes lead pipes, crowbars, glass bottles, beer cans, and pans of boiling hot water.
 The Don Juan mask allows you to kill enemies by slamming doors into them.

 - Interface Screw:

 - Nigel the Bat reverses the controls.
 Oscar the Mole turns the screen dark and red.

 - As Jacket gets closer to remembering his girlfriend's death, quick flashes of static start appearing.
 Then there's the hospital level.

 - The game also likes to do whatever it can to disorient you, from making the stage sway back and forth as you move to causing TV-style flickering on your monitor.